Ama Dablam Climb Expedition – Nepal

 Ama Dablam : Our Basic Climb Includes :

-- All permit fees and liaison officer
+- All climbing permit fees and shared expedition liaison officer

-- Access to team fixed ropes and camps (sites, not tents)
+- Access to team fixed ropes

 - Airport transfers